 As Project Lead, you should make sure that the ‘why’ you are moving MIS is clear.
 The school’s leadership should be vocal supporters of the new software and should champion the benefits that this will bring across the school.

 Now is the time to talk up the benefits of Arbor.
 If you chose Arbor to save users time and improve student outcomes, make sure that’s spelt out.
-If it will solve certain recurring problems for particular areas of the schools, make sure everyone in those areas is aware of the particular issues the new MIS will clear up.
+If it will solve certain recurring problems for particular areas of the schools, make sure everyone in those areas is aware.

 You will know your school better than anyone and will have your own ideas on how to embed change but it’s important to communicate change honestly, openly, and within good time to all those involved to keep employees on side, understanding, and excited about their evolving workplace!